”Bring me your hungry, your poorly nourished, your vulnerable dogs,

 Inspired by the Emma Lazarus sonnet on the Statue of Liberty.

-Dog owners approaching animal shelters to abandon their pet dogs due to their inability to feed them will be directed to a nearby Jazzy’s Place food pantry.
-This will alleviate a sufficient financial burden to hopefully allow these owners to keep their beloved pet dog at home.
+Dog owners approaching animal shelters looking to abandon their pet dogs due to their inability to feed them will be directed to a nearby food pantry.
+Individuals and families can now live safely and comfortably together with their canine companion, fulfilling the CBF strategic objective of “Saving both ends of the Leash®”.

-The CBF believes that the most efficient and cost-effective distribution channel for families facing difficulties is through the Feeding America program and their network of fully vetted regional food banks and local pantries.
+CBF believes that one of the most efficient and cost-effective distribution channels to families facing difficulties is through the Feeding America® program and its nationwide network of rigorously vetted regional food banks and local pantries.
+This increases the efficiency of the overall distribution process and reduces administrative costs, thus helping those truly in need.

 ®